- Oops!Something went wrong.Please try again later.

 The latest case involves a 2017 Italian law requiring Airbnb and other short-term rental sites to forward information from their rental contracts and withhold 21% from the rental income and pay it to tax authorities.

-ECJ Advocate General Maciej Szpunar backed the Italian law.
-His opinion is non-binding but the ECJ usually follows four out of five such recommendations.
+ECJ Advocate General Maciej Szpunar, whose opinion is non-binding but the ECJ usually follows four out of five such recommendations, backed the Italian law.

 "It is perfectly consistent to impose the obligation to withhold tax on intermediaries involved in the payment of rent, given that the activity of a large number of natural persons who are not subject to the obligations incumbent on professionals is, by its nature, difficult to audit for tax purposes."

 He agreed with Airbnb's argument in one aspect.

 "However, the obligation to appoint a tax representative constitutes a disproportionate restriction on the freedom to provide services," Szpunar said.